briandrum/codes.forchagrin.com/_articles/article-iv-council.md

 exigent circumstances existing at the time such reallocation action is taken.\
 (Amended 11-8-16; 11-2-21)

-## Section IV-8A: Administrative authority
+## Section IV-8A: Administrative Authority

 In addition to the legislative power granted herein, Council shall have the power to hear appeals and to grant exceptions to and variances in the